 In January of your second year you will be asked to submit an AEO2 Intent to Register application.
-You will be required to write about your extracurricular activities since you submitted your AEO 1 Activity Report.
+You will be required to write about your extracurricular activities since beginning university.
 You will also be expected to provide verification by way of a contact name and email address for each activity.
 We will communicate instructions on how to complete this application via email, so it is critical that you keep your email address updated through your Ivey Student Portal.